telerik/ajax-docs/controls/grid/functionality/exporting/pdf.md

 This help article discusses different techniques which allow you to modify customize the **PDF** export behavior and output.

-> - *RadGrid* will render as an *XHTML* table which will be converted to a *PDF* document.
-Be sure to have a valid *XHTML*, otherwise you will receive an exception that the export cannot be completed.
+> - RadGrid will render as an *XHTML* table which will be converted to a *PDF* document.
+Ensure you have a valid *XHTML*, otherwise you will receive an exception that the export cannot be completed.
 > - The most common cause for bad *XHTML* are symbols like **<** , **>** , **&** that need to be replaced by the correct *XHTML* entity: **&lt;** , **&gt;** , **&amp;** respectively.
-> - Another frequent problem are unclosed tags.
+> - Another frequent problem are not closed tags.

 ## Usage

-To export the Grid to PDF, you can either use the built-in Buttons or call the the dedicated Grid methods.
+To export the Grid to PDF, you can either use the built-in Buttons or call the dedicated Grid methods.
 For more details, please visit the [Enable the Export Buttons]({%slug grid/functionality/exporting/overview%}#enable-the-export-buttons) and [Export using the Grid's APIs]({%slug grid/functionality/exporting/overview%}#export-using-the-grids-apis) articles.

 ## Export Events

 - **OnPdfExporting**: This event is triggered before the PDF output is generated.
 It can be used to modify the output, see [OnGridExporting]({%slug grid/server-side-programming/events/ongridexporting%}).

 - **OnGridExporting**: This event is triggered when as soon as the PDF output is generated.
-This could be useful to save the output to the Disk or other tasks, see [OnPdfExporting]({%slug grid/server-side-programming/events/onpdfexporting%})
+This can be useful to save the output to the Disk or other tasks, see [OnPdfExporting]({%slug grid/server-side-programming/events/onpdfexporting%})

 Although you can't modify the contents in the **OnGridExporting** event, you can use this to achieve some other tasks.

 For example:
 - to save the file on the server/send it via mail if needed.
-- to show the *PDF* file in *RadWindow* - there is a [blog post](https://www.telerik.com/blogs/how-to-export-grid-to-pdf-file-and-show-the-result-using-the-window) that contains a [runnable project](https://demos.telerik.com/RadGridToPDFFile/RadGridToPDFFile.zip) that demonstrate this scenario
+- to show the *PDF* file in *RadWindow* - as explained in the [Export grid to PDF file and show the result using the window blog post](https://www.telerik.com/blogs/how-to-export-grid-to-pdf-file-and-show-the-result-using-the-window) that contains a [runnable project](https://demos.telerik.com/RadGridToPDFFile/RadGridToPDFFile.zip) that demonstrate this scenario

 ## Customizing the Export Output